newjersey/feedback-widget/README.md

 | `show-comment-disclaimer` | A boolean that can be used to determine whether disclaimer text should be displayed in the feedback widget when users are prompted to submit a comment.
 This disclaimer will direct users to a separate contact form link if they have specific questions. | `"true"` or `"false"` | `"true"` | N/A | N/A
 | `skip-email-step` | A boolean that can be used to determine whether to prompt the user to enter their email to join a testing group after submitting a comment. | `"true"` or `"false"` | `"false"` | N/A | N/A

-## For users: how to add this to your website
+## How to add this to your website

 ### With Node/NPM

-1. Install the latest version via the command `npm i @newjersey/feedback-widget --save`.
+1. Install the latest version of the widget via the command `npm i @newjersey/feedback-widget --save`.
-2. In the file you want to refer to the widget (for example, `App.tsx`/`App.jsx` in Create React App), import the JavaScript file to be used.
+2. In the file where you would like to add a reference to the widget (likely `App.tsx`/`App.jsx` in a Create React App project), import the Javascript file to be used:

 ```javascript
 import "@newjersey/feedback-widget/feedback-widget.min.js";
 ```

-3. If using TypeScript, add the following type definition to the same file that you imported
+3. If using TypeScript, add the following type definition to the same file you imported

 ```typescript
 declare global {